cognitect-labs/day-of-datomic-cloud/README.md

 * Clone this repo locally

-* Copy the config.edn.example file and edit it, providing your Datomic Cloud connection [configuration information](https://docs-gateway-dev2-952644531.us-east-1.elb.amazonaws.com:8181/cloud/getting-started/connecting.html#creating-database).
+* Make a copy of the config.edn.example file and edit it, providing your Datomic Cloud connection [configuration information](https://docs-gateway-dev2-952644531.us-east-1.elb.amazonaws.com:8181/cloud/getting-started/connecting.html#creating-database).

 * Make sure you are running a [SOCKS Proxy](https://docs-gateway-dev2-952644531.us-east-1.elb.amazonaws.com:8181/cloud/getting-started/configuring-access.html#socks-proxy) to your Datomic Cloud Bastion.